RobertoPrevato/K8sStudies/docs/k3s/cloudnativepg.md

 In the future I will look into roduction deployments that include:

 - Multi-node PostgreSQL clusters for high availability.
-- Possibly backups using _Volume Snapshots_.
+- Possibly, backups using _Volume Snapshots_.

-The complete setup provides a solid foundation for PostgreSQL workloads in Kubernetes with professional-grade monitoring and backup capabilities.